biojava/biojava.github.io/wiki/BioJava:CookBook1.7.md

     tree](BioJava:CookBook:Interfaces:ViewAsTree "wikilink")?
 -   [How can I display a Sequence in a GUI](BioJava:CookBook:Interfaces:ViewInGUI "wikilink")?
+-   [How can I create a RichSequence viewer](BioJava:CookBook:Interfaces:ViewInGUI2 "wikilink")?
 -   [How do I display Sequence coordinates](BioJava:CookBook:Interfaces:Coordinates "wikilink")?
 -   [How can I display